-According to the UNHCR in December 2014, 6,044,151 people have been internally displaced in Colombia.
+According to a UNHCR report of March 2013, 4.7 million people have been internally displaced in Colombia.
 There are various situations that lead to displacement.
-This series presents one of them, a massive displacement of indigenous communities in the Department of Chocó, where the internal conflict has become significantly more intense in the beginning of the second part of 2014.
+This series presents one of them, a massive displacement of indigenous communities in the Department of Chocó, where the internal conflict has become significantly more intense.

 In May 2014, paramilitary forces entered the indigenous territories of Upper Baudó (Alto Baudó).
 Because these territories are under historical control of the National Liberation Army (ELN), confrontations began between these guerrilla forces and the paramilitaries.
 2,800 people of 26 Embera indigenous communities left their village, which faced a possible escalation of the conflict.
 They took refuge on Catrú, the most important Embera village in the area.
 With a tripled population the village was confronted with a critical humanitarian crisis in an isolated region.
 Despite the poor sanitary conditions and the lack of food, the communities stayed more than four months.
 They are composed of large families with many infants and young children.
 They fled in fear of the actions of the armed group and the land mines left in the fields.
 They were also afraid of recruitments and acts of reprisals against a population who had lived in a guerrilla region.

 In addition to the direct consequences on individual and family life, displacement has further effects.
 The indigenous lifestyle is built around its boundaries and the social representation of territory.
 The loss of their territories deeply destabilizes the unity of these indigenous people because it also weakens the social, political and cultural structures of this society.
 For these reasons I built this series based on the relationship between refugees and lost territories.